 What does it mean to neutralize liquid soap, and why would you want to?

-Because liquid soaps are often made with excess lye, the final soap can have leftover, unreacted lye which can also mean that it has a high pH due to the alkaline/basic nature of the lye.
+Because liquid soaps are often made with excess lye, the final soap can have leftover, unreacted lye which can be irritating to the skin.
+Soaps with unreacted lye will normally have a very high pH due to the alkaline/basic nature of the lye.

 If you plan to use the liquid soap for cleaning around the house, having an excessively alkaline soap isn’t really a problem.
-In fact, it may even be working to your advantage.
+In fact, it may even be working to your advantage to a certain point.
+Highly alkaline and highly acidic products can be great cleansers.
+(Think vinegar and baking soda, or more extremely HCl or NaOH based drain cleaners.)
+Obviously, if it were too highly alkaline, you’d have to worry about it not eating away at delicate surfaces.

-If, on the other hand, you want to use your homemade liquid soap for cleaning your face and body, any unreacted lye, and extra alkalinity could lead to skin irritation.
+If, on the other hand, you want to use your homemade liquid soap for cleaning your face and body, any unreacted lye and extra alkalinity could lead to skin irritation.
 In the recipes I posted, I haven’t found it to be a problem for me.
-I purposely calculated my soaps to not have a lye excess.
+I purposely calculated my soaps so they don’t have a lye excess.
 That said, by calculating the recipe to be “exact,” we are playing in a zone where the final outcome of the soap can be easily swayed by a number of factors.
 Perhaps the scale you use isn’t very precise or maybe my KOH has more or less water in it than yours and that affects how our soaps turn out.
-Even the same person using the same recipe with the same equipment can end up with different outcomes each time.
+Even the same person using the same recipe with the same equipment could end up with different outcomes each time.
+(Even temperature can be a factor.)
 You may end up with a cloudy soap, or you may end up with a slightly harsh one.

 That’s why a lot of people feel it is important to test the pH of your soap.